Peach2Peach/peach-api-docs/source/includes/private/_contract.md

 ## Acknowledge a Dispute Outcome
-Inform peach and counterparty that you have acknowledged the dispute outcome
+Inform Peach and counterparty that you have acknowledged the dispute outcome

 ```shell
 curl -X GET https://api.peachbitcoin.com/v1/contract/123-456/dispute/acknowledgeOutcome